rizalrenaldi/coinicon/README.md

 <i class="ci ci-eth etc-color"></i>
 ```

-Special treatment on Ethreum and Ethereum Classic.
+Special treatment on Ethereum and Ethereum Classic.
 Since both share same icon, use `.ci-etc` for both icon, and use `.eth-color` for Ethereum's color and `.etc-color` for Ethereum Classic's color.

 ___